Rooholla-KhorramBakht/Go2Py/docs/setup.md

 sudo ip6tables-save > /etc/iptables/rules.v6
 ```
 ### Robot
 Now tell the computer on the robot to use the internet shared by the host computer.
-SSH into the robot's computer with IP address `192.168.123.18`, username `unitree` and password `123`.
-Note that the host computer's IP reange should have already been set to static mode with an IP in `192.168.123.x` range where x is anything except IPs already used by the others (e.g. `.18`).
+SSH into the robot's computer with IP address `192.168.123.18`, username `unitree`, and password `123`.
+Note that the host computer's IP range should have already been set to static mode with an IP in the `192.168.123.x` range where x is anything except IPs already used by the others (e.g. `.18`).

 ```bash
 sudo ip route add default via <host computer IP address>